 3. Avoid Translating From Your Native Language

-When forming an English sentence, you should avoid translating from your native language and, as mentioned above, avoid concentrating to heavily on grammar rules when you are speaking.
+When forming an English sentence, you should avoid translating from your native language.
+Also, as mentioned above, avoid concentrating too heavily on grammar rules when you are speaking.

 Again, learning English phrases and complete sentences instead of individual words will help you to avoid this.
-If you learn phrases and complete sentence you will not have to think too much about individual words and where they should sit within the sentence.
-Nor will you have to think too much about grammar rules.
+If you learn phrases and complete sentences, you will not have to think too much about individual words and where they should sit within the sentence.
+Nor will you have to overthink grammar rules.

 4. Reading & Listening is Not Enough.
 Practice Speaking What You Hear!